 Anyone concerned about pain that has lasted beyond the expected time for healing should consult their doctor, or refer to our Pain Directory to seek a pain service.

+Addressing emotions is an important aspect of managing pain.
 Many people are unaware that multidisciplinary pain management is the most effective way to manage ongoing chronic pain.
 Studies have shown people who take this approach have less disability, feel less pain and have better quality of life.
 To find out more click here.